osalabs/phpminiadmin/README.md

 You can also create phpminiconfig.php in the same directory as phpminiadmin.php with database credentials or password.
 This way you can easily install future releases of phpminiadmin.php

-See phpminiconfig.sample.php for an example.
+- See phpminiconfig.sample.php for an empty example
+- See phpminiconfig.sample.magento.php to read Magento its app/etc/local.xml ($ACCESS_PWD is required)
+- See phpminiconfig.sample.wordpress.php to read Wordpress its wp-config.php ($ACCESS_PWD is required)

 ## Links
 - [Screenshots](http://sourceforge.net/project/screenshots.php?group_id=181023)